Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Conclusions

 \section{Conclusions}

 We presented a novel algorithm to efficiently compute the action of white noise and sample Mat\'ern fields within a QMC and MLQMC framework.
 This algorithm retains the computational efficiency of the MLMC case \cite{Croci2018} and still enforces the required multilevel coupling in a non-nested mesh hierarchy.
-The numerical results show that our technique works well in practice, that the convergence orders observed agree with the theory and that MLQMC outperforms MLMC and has a better cost complexity in the pre-asymptotic regime.
-We remark that the sampling technique presented extends naturally to any application in which spatial white noise realizations are needed within a finite element framework provided that the solution is smooth enough.
+The numerical results show that our technique works well in practice, that the FEM convergence orders observed agree with the theory and that MLQMC outperforms MLMC and has a better cost complexity in the pre-asymptotic regime.
+We remark that while the numerical examples considered here only employ (non-nested) structured grids, our QMC algorithm has also successfully been applied to unstructured MRI-derived brain meshes in \cite{CrociVinjeRognes2019bis}.
+We note that the sampling technique presented extends naturally to any application in which spatial white noise realizations are needed within a finite element framework provided that the solution is smooth enough.
 An open problem is the derivation of a closed-form expression for the optimal number of samples on each MLQMC level and for the optimal Haar level hierarchy, but we leave this to future research.
 It would also be interesting to extend the algorithms presented to general higher degree wavelets and domains (cf.~remarks \ref{rem:QMC_generalizations_wavelets} and \ref{rem:QMC_generalizations}).
 The first enhancement (generic wavelets) could possibly improve the convergence rate with respect to the number of samples, while the second (general domains) would reduce the supermeshing complexity and consequently the white noise sample cost.